Pennsylvania Horse Trailer Bill of Sale — Free Template, MV-4ST-Compatible

 Do I need a bill of sale for a horse trailer in Pennsylvania?

 Yes.
 Pennsylvania requires a signed bill of sale for private-party horse trailer transfers.
 It is needed to complete title transfer at the DMV and to release the seller from future liability.
+Experts recommend keeping a copy for at least five years after the sale.
 Keep a signed bill of sale, complete title transfer promptly, and retain seller records in case of post-sale disputes.

 Does Pennsylvania require notarization on a horse trailer bill of sale?

-Pennsylvania does not require notarization for most private-party horse trailer bill of sale transactions.
+No. Pennsylvania does not require notarization for most private-party horse trailer bill of sale transactions.
+A document signed by both buyer and seller is sufficient.
 However, if the horse trailer has a lien release or the sale involves a power of attorney, notarization is strongly recommended.

 What information is required on a Pennsylvania horse trailer bill of sale?

 A valid Pennsylvania horse trailer bill of sale must include: full legal names and addresses of both buyer and seller; the vehicle identification number (VIN), year, make, model, color, and odometer reading; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
-Including the odometer reading is required for most road vehicles under 10 years old under federal law.
+Under federal odometer disclosure law (49 CFR Part 580, as of 2026), an odometer statement is required for vehicles under 10 years old — omitting it can void the transaction and expose the seller to federal liability.

 What is the sales tax on a horse trailer sale in Pennsylvania?